 We'll be rotating the titles for the UC community to learn more about the literatures of various countries.Please suggest your favorite international titles.

-We would like to feature a book from a different country every month.
+We would like to feature different books throughout the year.
 Please suggest a book to be featured in the future.
 It would be great if with your suggestion you included a brief personal essay on why the book/author is special to you.or important for understanding a country or culture.